 - 3/4 cup whole milk

 - 1 package (8 ounces) cream cheese, softened

 - 1 tablespoon lemon juice

 - 1 teaspoon grated lemon peel

 - Cut butter into cake mix until crumbly.
 Set aside 1 cup mixture for topping; stir in nuts and set aside.
-In a large bowl, beat the remaining cake mixture, milk and eggs on high speed for 2 minutes.
-Pour into greased and floured 13-in. x 9-in. baking dish; set aside.
+To remaining mixture, add milk and eggs; beat on high speed for 2 minutes.
+Pour into greased and floured 13x9-in. baking dish; set aside.

 - In a small bowl, beat the cream cheese, sugar, lemon juice and peel until blended.
 Drop by teaspoonfuls onto the batter and spread to edges of pan.

 - Sprinkle with reserved cake mixture.
 Bake at 350° for 30-35 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.
 Store in refrigerator.
 Yield: 12 servings.